honno/honno.github.io/_includes/home/main-text.md

 ## What I've been up to

 I've got final year to get on with!
 Right now my focus is the overly-ambitious thesis project I stupidly had to propose: a penetration test suite for RNG systems.
-I'm also searching for a job after graduation! <sub>Wanna hook me up? ;\)</sub>
+I'm also searching for a job after graduation! <sub>[Wanna hook me up?](/assets/home/matthew-barber-cv.pdf)</sub>

 ## My projects